 - The questions and considerations when trying to fix quality problems and assessing suppliers.

 A certificate for 2.0 Professional Development Hours (PDH) will be emailed to webinar attendees who log-in to the webinar, attend the entire session, and complete the webinar survey.

 Registering for the webinar

-The registration fee is $89 per person.
+Individual: $109 per person.
 After registering you will receive an email with a link to the information about how to access the webinar.
-A pdf document of the webinar slides will be emailed to webinar registrants 1-2 days before the webinar.
-You will also have 7-day access to a recording of the webinar.

-Contact us for pricing more than 8 people – firstname.lastname@example.org or 847.528.3467.
+Contact us for pricing more than 6 people – firstname.lastname@example.org or 847.528.3467.